Fun Puppy Playdates

 Structured Games

 Incorporating structured games into playdates can add an element of excitement and mental stimulation for the puppies.
 Games like fetch, hide-and-seek, or tug-of-war can be great options to engage the puppies' natural instincts and provide a fun challenge.
-Structured games also help reinforce obedience commands and promote positive reinforcement .
+Structured games also help reinforce obedience commands and promote positive reinforcement training.

 Training Sessions